harveyr/easyrunner/README.md

 Or, if you're running a subset of tests, you can quickly target them with a search string.

+It's a great help for this particular test suite.
+Not sure how necessary it is for other types of tests.

 ---

 ### Do You Want It?